JagtapSagar/Neural-Networks/RNN_BERT_Natural_Language_Inferencing/README.md

 ```

 ### Conclusion
-A comparison of various RNN based architectures was made along side with a few convolution based networks and a BERT model.
+A comparison of various RNN based architectures was made alongside a few convolution based networks and a BERT model.

-The BERT transformer based algorithm performs prediction with high accuracy and has shown to be more consistent compared to other competing methods.
-With little tuning BERT outperformed all the models that were trained and further tuning may provide very promising results.
+The BERT transformer-based algorithm performs prediction with high accuracy and has shown to be more consistent compared to other competing methods.
+With a little tuning, BERT outperformed all the models that were trained and further tuning may provide very promising results.